-Updated: November, 2017Summary of common traffic laws in Maryland – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: April, 2018Summary of common traffic laws in Maryland – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Maryland Highway Safety Office website.

 In Maryland, the maximum speed limit for cars is 65 mph.
 The maximum highway speed for trucks is also 65 mph.
 These are maximum speeds.
 Speeds may be lower on highway passing through urban areas.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Maryland allows new drivers to get their learners permit at the age of 15 years and 9 months.
 You must have your provisional license for a minimum of 9 months.
 Drivers can then get their intermediate license at 16 years and 6 months.
-An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
-However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.
+An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.

 In Maryland, drivers can obtain their full drivers license at the age of 18.

 Maryland requires you to renew your license every 5 years.
-Older drivers face additional renewal requirements:
+There are additional provisions for older drivers:

 The state of Maryland enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In Maryland, Work Zone Enhacements are: